Geta/klarna/src/Klarna.Payments/README.md

 * Configurations in Commerce Manager

 ### Payment process
-- **Visitor visit's checkout page** - Klarna session is created or updated
+- **Customer visits checkout page** - Klarna session is created or updated
 - **Klarna widget is loaded (payment option)**
-- **Visitor presses the Purchase button**  - Klarna payment authorize is called client-side
+- **Customer presses the Purchase button**  - Klarna payment authorize is called client-side
 - **Klarna: Create order** - When payment authorization is completed then create order (payment gateway) at Klarna
 - **EPiServer: Create purchase order** - Create purchase order in EPiServer
 - **Klarna - fraud status notification** - When the Klarna order is pending then fraud status notification are send to the configured notification URL (configured in Commerce Manager)